IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

 2. `regression.out`: This file contains the actual output of the regression tests.
 It shows the results, error messages, or any other output generated by the test scripts.
 The `regression.out` file is compared with the expected output to generate the `regression.diff` file.

 The purpose of comparing the expected output with the actual output is to validate that the extension behaves as intended and produces the correct results.
-Any differences between the expected and actual output are highlighted in the `.diff` file, allowing developers to identify and resolve any issues in the extension code.
+Any differences between the expected and actual output are highlighted in the `regression.diff` file, allowing developers to identify and resolve any issues in the extension code.

 - **regression.diffs**
 ```diff